true

 Starting your business often comes with hefty equipment costs, especially if you’re going into a solo practice.
 Expenses include:

 Many of these count as capital expenses—investments that you’ll use for more than a year.
 Typically, you can deduct a portion of these costs each year by using depreciation methods.
-Alternatively, you might be able to expenses these costs in a single tax year (up to $1,080,000 in 2022) instead of spreading out your deductions over several years if you are eligible for the Section 179 deduction.
+Alternatively, you might be able to expenses these costs in a single tax year (up to $1,160,000 in 2023, up to $1,220,000 in 2024) instead of spreading out your deductions over several years if you are eligible for the Section 179 deduction.

 Bonus Depreciation: Bonus depreciation has been changed for qualified assets acquired and placed in service after September 27, 2017.
 The old rules of 50% bonus depreciation still apply for qualified assets acquired before September 28, 2017.
 These assets had to be purchased new, not used.
 The new rules allow for 100% bonus "expensing" of assets that are new or used.
 The percentage of bonus depreciation phases down in 2023 to 80%, 2024 to 60%, 2025 to 40%, and 2026 to 20%.
 After 2026 there is no further bonus depreciation.
 This bonus "expensing" should not be confused with expensing under Code Section 179 which has entirely separate rules, see above.

 The 100% expensing is also available for certain productions (qualified film, television, and live staged performances) and certain fruit or nuts planted or grafted after September 27, 2017.
-The previous 50% bonus first year depreciation can be elected over the 100% expensing if desired.
+Taxpayers can make an election to opt out of the new bonus depreciation rules and use 50% bonus first year depreciation per the prior rules for the first tax year ending after September 27, 2017.

 Ongoing Costs of Doing Business